IainDoucette/MiniProj2ProteinDesign/README.md

 The Proj2ProteinFolding video shows the predicted folding pattern of the same protein in Proj2MyProtein

-Proj2Sequence is the sequence of the displayed protein
+Proj2Sequence is the sequence of the protein generated to bind with EGFR.